 Our common shares are currently traded on the Nasdaq Global Market under the symbol "NEWT."
-As of April 28, 2020, the last reported closing price of our common shares on the Nasdaq Global Market was \$15.04, which is a 4% discount to our net asset value of \$15.70 as of December 31, 2019.
+As of June 2, 2020, the last reported closing price of our common shares on the Nasdaq Global Market was \$17.23, which is a 14.9% premium to our net asset value of \$15.00 as of March 31, 2020.

 An investment in our securities is subject to risks and involves a heightened risk of total loss of investment.
 In addition, the companies in which we invest are subject to special risks.
 Shares of closed-end investment companies, including business development companies, frequently trade at a discount to their net asset value.
 If our shares trade at a discount to our net asset value, it may increase the risk of loss for purchasers in this offering.
 In addition, the companies in which we invest are subject to their own risks.
-See the sections entitled "Risk Factors" in this prospectus and "Item 1A.
-Risk Factors" in our most recent Annual Report on Form 10-K, as well as in any of our subsequent SEC filings, and in, or incorporated by reference into, the applicable prospectus supplement and in any free writing prospectuses we may authorize for use in connection with a specific offering, and under similar headings in the other documents that are incorporated by reference into this prospectus, to read about factors you should consider, including the risk of leverage, before investing in our securities.
+See the sections entitled "Risk Factors" in this prospectus, "Item 1A.
+Risk Factors" in our most recent Annual Report on Form 10-K, "Part II - Item 1A.
+Risk Factors" in our most recent Quarterly Report on Form 10-Q, as well as in any of our subsequent SEC filings, and in, or incorporated by reference into, the applicable prospectus supplement and in any free writing prospectuses we may authorize for use in connection with a specific offering, and under similar headings in the other documents that are incorporated by reference into this prospectus, to read about factors you should consider, including the risk of leverage, before investing in our securities.